syncfusion-content/javascript-docs/js/TreeGrid/Editing.md

 ### Cell Editing

-Update the task details through cell editing by setting `editMode` as `cellEditing`.
+Update the record through editing a cell by setting editMode as cellEditing

 The following code example shows you how to enable `cellEditing` in TreeGrid control.